 Monterey County Vacation Rental Alliance

 The Monterey County Vacation Rental Alliance (MCVRA) is a coalition of homeowners and property managers in Monterey County.
-We represent, support, and protect residential vacation rentals.
-Vacation rental owners provide furnished homes to guests for stays of less than 30 days.
+We represent, support, and protect residential vacation rentals (also called short term rentals).
+Vacation rental owners provide furnished homes to guests for stays of 30 days or less.
 We work to protect and support vacation rentals by working with elected officials, government staff, and the media.
 We monitor local legislation that could impact vacation rentals.
 Proposed laws and regulations are reviewed and a position is presented to government officials.
 If a proposed regulation is detrimental to vacation rentals, we mobilize our members to action in order to modify the regulation to get a win-win-win result – a win for the local economy, a win for neighborhoods, and a win for owners.
 We interface with the media to communicate the benefits and the issues resulting from proposed laws.
 Members of the Alliance believe strongly in responsible management to insure vacation homes fit seamlessly into neighborhoods.
-For our brochure, click here.

-We have retained attorney Gary Patton to work with local governmental policy makers to facilitate an acceptable ordinance.
+We have retained attorney Gary Patton to advise us as we work with local governmental policy makers to facilitate an acceptable ordinance.
 He is a lawyer skilled in land use law and has experience with the California Coastal Commission.
 As a former Santa Cruz County supervisor, he also provides political advice.

 History and Achievements of MCVRA

-The Monterey County Vacation Rental Alliance (MCVRA) was formed in 2014 to work with the Monterey County to create and adopt an ordinance that will get Coastal Commission approval and that will provide a fair and workable framework for STRs throughout the County.
+In 2013 the County began to cite and fine the owners and property managers of unpermitted STRs.
+One was initially fined $10,000 and then an additional $26,000.
+Some owners thought that registering with the Tax Collector was a permit to operate.
+It is not a permit.
+The Monterey County Vacation Rental Alliance (MCVRA) was formed in 2014 to work with the Monterey County to create and adopt inland and coastal ordinances that will provide a fair and workable framework for STRs throughout the County.

 A new, fair ordinance for the entire County of Monterey is long overdue.
 The MCVRA Board of Directors and its members continue to volunteer countless hours toward this goal.
 We also monitor local city regulations affecting STRs and we take action when appropriate.